 Luke 12:49-56 (online here)

-Most of us these days are suffering from what we might call tweet fatigue.
-You may not use Twitter (in fact, I don’t use it), but like it or not, we’ve all had to learn what tweets are, thanks to the Tweeter in Chief.
-I’m wagering there’s a part in all of us that dreads turning on the news to learn what he tweeted about this morning.
-Even some of his most ardent supporters admit to dreading them and wish he would just stop.
-Talking heads on the news channels, at least the ones I watch, lament almost daily about how these tweets seem calculated to inflame division among us.
-Please give it a rest.
+Do you remember how much we used to suffer from but we might call tweet fatigue?
+Back when the Tweeter in Chief had a Twitter account, I suspect most of us used to dread turning on the news to learn what he had tweeted about that morning.
+Even some of his most ardent supporters admitted to dreading them and wished he would just stop.
+Talking heads on the news channels, at least the ones I watched, lamented almost daily about how these tweets seemed calculated to inflame division among us.
+Please give it a rest, said almost everybody.

 Thanks, Jesus!
 Maybe you should’ve run those by your staff before dumping them on the public at large.
 Can’t you stay on message?
 When you sent your followers out to preach, you told them to start their spiel with “Peace to this house“ (Luke 10:5).
 One of your followers later summed up your own preaching: “He came and proclaimed peace to you who were far off and peace to those who were near” (Ephesians 2:17).
 What happened to that message?
 We want to hear you talk about love, forgiveness, welcoming outsiders, and yes, peace—all that stuff we want to think of when we think of you.

 Now make no mistake, Jesus is all about that stuff—love, forgiveness, welcoming outsiders, peace, all of it.
 But here he’s asking us to get real when we try to live all that peaceable-sounding stuff in a world that’s divided against itself all the way down, on the inside as well as the outside.
 When you try to bring peace to a conflicted situation, you’re bound to bring, not just peace, but more division.